opencv/opencv-python/README.md

 4. Select the package flavor which you wish to build with `ENABLE_CONTRIB` and `ENABLE_HEADLESS`: i.e. `export ENABLE_CONTRIB=1` if you wish to build `opencv-contrib-python`
 5. Run ``pip wheel . --verbose``.
 NOTE: make sure you have the latest ``pip`` version, the ``pip wheel`` command replaces the old ``python setup.py bdist_wheel`` command which does not support ``pyproject.toml``.
     - this might take anything from 5 minutes to over 2 hours depending on your hardware
-6. You'll have the wheel file in the `dist` folder and you can do with that whatever you wish
+6. Pip will print fresh will location at the end of build procedure.
+If you use old approach with `setup.py` file wheel package will be placed in `dist` folder.
+Package is ready and you can do with that whatever you wish.
     - Optional: on Linux use some of the `manylinux` images as a build hosts if maximum portability is needed and run `auditwheel` for the wheel after build
     - Optional: on macOS use ``delocate`` (same as ``auditwheel`` but for macOS) for better portability